 As with all legal matters, it is always best to consult with a professional about your specific questions or situation.
 We strongly encourage you to do so before taking any action that might impact your rights.
-This guide isn’t legal advice and shouldn’t be taken as such.
+This policy outlines our process for handling complaints regarding copyrighted content (in particular under the DMCA), and is not itself legal advice, nor should it be taken as such.

 The Digital Millennium Copyright Act (or DMCA) is a law which HASH is subject to, designed to provide safe harbor for service providers that host user-generated content.
 Without it, since even a single claim of copyright infringement can carry statutory damages of up to $150,000, the possibility of being held liable for user-generated content could be very harmful for service providers such as HASH.
 With potential damages multiplied across millions of users, cloud-computing and user-generated content sites like YouTube, GitHub or HASH could probably not exist without the DMCA (or at least not without passing some of that cost downstream to their users).

-So long as a service provider follows the DMCA’s notice-and-takedown rules, it won’t be liable for copyright infringement based on user-generated content.
-Because of this, it is important for HASH to maintain its DMCA safe-harbor status, and on this page we both explain how copyright-holders can issue us with a DMCA notice, how we’ll respond to it, and how impacted users can take action if they feel they’ve been unfairly affected by an improper DMCA notice.
+So long as a service provider follows the DMCA's notice-and-takedown rules, it won't be liable for copyright infringement based on user-generated content.
+Because of this, it is important for HASH to maintain its DMCA safe-harbor status, and on this page we both explain how copyright-holders can issue us with a Copyright Notice (such as DMCA Notice), how we'll respond to it, and how impacted users can take action if they feel they've been unfairly affected by an improper Copyright Notice.

 The DMCA provides two simple, straightforward procedures that all HASH users should know about: (i) a takedown-notice procedure for copyright holders to request that content be removed; and (ii) a counter-notice procedure for users to get content reenabled when content is taken down by mistake or misidentification.